Gloucester man charged in beating death

 On April 13 shortly after 10:30 p.m., Bridgewater correction officers responded to a report of an incident that happened inside a center bathroom.
 Officers found the male victim — later identified as Scott Wonoski, 43, of Worcester — unresponsive and bleeding.

-Wonoski was treated at the scene, then taken by ambulance to Good Samaritan Medical Center in Brockton, where he died at 1:03 a.m.
-April 14, the DA's office said previously.
+Wonoski was treated at the scene, then taken by ambulance to Good Samaritan Medical Center in Brockton, where he died at 1:03 a.m. on April 14, the DA's Office has said.

 Prosecutors said the incident was caught on video.

-The state medical examiner ruled Wonoski death a homicide, and the cause blunt force trauma to the head torso.
+The state medical examiner ruled Wonoski's death a homicide, and the cause as blunt-force trauma to the head and torso.

+In June 2015, Robinson was sentenced to five years in jail after his conviction on the charge of assault and battery on a child under 14.

-The Massachusetts Treatment Center is a medium security facility separately housing criminally sentenced male inmates identified as sex offenders and those who have been civilly committed as sexually dangerous persons, according to Mass.gov.
+The Massachusetts Treatment Center is a medium-security facility that houses male inmates identified as sex offenders and those who have been civilly committed as sexually dangerous people, according to Mass.gov.